THE LITTLE EARTH

 Our Vision

-Little Earth’s Vision is to build an on-site Innovation Lab, which will provide food storage, food processing, grow capacity, and spaces for R&D and Education.
+Little Earth’s Vision is to expand our Food Sovereignty initiative with the Akiins Pejuta Hub, which will provide food storage, food processing, grow capacity, and spaces for R&D and Education.

 In addition, this space would help Little Earth to serve as leader in hub-based fresh urban “farm to fork” scalable global models, and become the leader in the movement to revitalize Indigenous culinary practices.